JoshIsAStudent/physical-computing/tumblr-blog/posts/Experiment 01 Photoresistor Decoder.md

 # Experiment 01: Photoresistor Decoder
+*Experiment conducted 2021/02/23*

-In this experiment you will take the 10-bit analogue output of a photoresistor (a.k.a photocell), decode the 4 most significant bits using code running on the Arduino, then display those four bits on LEDs.
+In this experiment we will take the 10-bit analogue output of a photoresistor (as known as a photocell), decode the 4 most significant bits using code running on the Arduino, then display those four bits on LEDs.

 # Components
 This experiment uses the Arduino UNO R3 Project Starter Kit.